grammyjs/website/site/docs/hosting/deno-deploy.md

 # Hosting: Deno deploy

-This guide tells you about the ways you can host your grammY bots on [Deno deploy](https://deno.com/deploy).
+This guide tells you about the ways you can host your grammY bots on [Deno Deploy](https://deno.com/deploy).

-Please note that this guide is only for Deno users, and you need to have a [GitHub](https://github.com/github.com) account for creating a [Deno deploy](https://deno.com/deploy) account.
+Please note that this guide is only for Deno users, and you need to have a [GitHub](https://github.com) account for creating a [Deno Deploy](https://deno.com/deploy) account.

-Deno deploy is ideal for most simple bots, and you should note that not all Deno features are available for apps running on Deno deploy.
-For example, there is no filesys on Deno deploy.
-It's just like the other many microservices, but dedicated for Deno apps.
+Deno Deploy is ideal for most simple bots, and you should note that not all Deno features are available for apps running on Deno Deploy.
+For example, there is no file system on Deno Deploy.
+It's just like the other many serverless platforms, but dedicated for Deno apps.

 ## Preparing Your Code

-1. Make sure that you have a which exports your `Bot` object, so that you can import it later to run it.
+1. Make sure that you have a file which exports your `Bot` object, so that you can import it later to run it.
 2. Create a file named `mod.ts` or `mod.js`, or actually any name you like (but you should be remembering and using this as the main file to deploy), with the following content:

 ```ts